Fourth-Corner-Software/design-elements/README.md

 # design-elements
-Logos and design elements for Forth Corner Software.
+Logos and design elements for Fourth Corner Software.